kartik-dev/ElevatorControlSystem/README.md

-# elevator-control-system
+# Elevator Control System

 ## Design
 The elevator control system has two classes `ElevatorControlSystem` and `Elevator`

 ### ElevatorControlSystem

 The ElevatorControlSystem implements ECSFactory interface.
 It manages all of the Elevators and their states.
-It is also responsible for receiving pickup request (Pickup Floor and Direction) from Passengers outside the Elevator and direction from Passenger inside the Elevator.
+It is also responsible for receiving pickup request (Pickup Floor and Direction) from passengers outside the elevator.
-Elevator Control is also responsible for maintaining the state of every elevators (what floor they are and where they are going)
+Elevator Control is also responsible for time-stepping every elevators.

 __ECSFactory__ - Interface to define the ElevatorControlSystem attributes and behaviours
 ```java